azzaky9/go-assesment/README.md

 ### Getting Help

-If you encounter issues not covered here, open an issue or contact the project maintainer.
+If you encounter issues not covered here, open an issue on this Repository.

 ---